Homepage

 HUNTING IN SPAIN

-Classic driven redlegged partridge & big game stalking near Madrid
+Classic driven redlegged partridge, birds over dogs & big game stalking in the Sierras

 The atmosphere of the bars, bodegas, restaurantes in Madrid is beyond imagination

-There is the city of Madrid, a lively place, day and night, which will leave you with the illusion of everlasting youth.
+There is the city of Madrid, a lively place, day and nightthat will leave you with the illusion of everlasting youth.
 There is the drive to the shoot, across dark hills and white villages -los montes pardos y las aldeas blancas- (a phrase I found in Spanish in the Dangerous summer of Ernest Hemingway).
-There are the bars, where you will take on the local customary stop for a morning cafe con leche and where you can't resist ordering a small plate of ham and cheese -platito de jamon y queso- with a glass of tinto.
+There are the road side bars, where you take your morning cafe con leche and where you can't resist ordering a small plate of ham and cheese -platito de jamon y queso- with a glass of tinto.
 There are the smiley sun-tanned faces of the countryside people telling the jokes you probably won't understand but will still make you laugh and feel like Don Quijote eventually finding his Sancho Panza.

 Spanish gastronomy